-Helping Kids Identify and Express Their Feelings
+Help Kids & Teens Identify & Express Feelings

-How to talk about feelings
+How to talk about feelings with kids and teens

 - Everyone has feelings.
 Having feelings is not a weakness.